100 Notable alumni of

 -

-Yusuf al-Khal was a Lebanese-Syrian poet, journalist, and publisher.
-He is considered the greatest exponent of avantgardist prose poetry (qaṣīdat al-natr) as well one of the pioneers of Arabic surrealist poetry.
+Yusuf al-Khal was a Syrian-Lebanese poet, journalist, and publisher.
+He is considered the greatest exponent of avantgardist prose poetry (qaṣīdat al-natr) in the Arab world as well one of the pioneers of Arabic surrealist poetry.

 -